 Iji has a lot of graphics, and I've never found the motivation for remaking all of it.
 People have always been free to give it a try though.
-If I ever did another version, I'd at least update the worst of the cut scene images.
+Version 1.7 at least updated the worst of the cutscene images.

 11. Will you ever make Iji 2, and what would it be like?

-There are only vague plans for a sequel, gameplay-wise and visually inspired by the first MDK.
+There are only vague plans for a sequel.
 Due to its larger scale, it would only become a reality if I made it commercially with a team, most likely Ludosity.
-But production wouldn't start unless I'd written a full game design document, we had the project budgeted and were willing to take the risk, none of which will happen in the foreseeable future - it's not as simple as giving people money and telling them to make a game. :p I also wouldn't want to simply make another game with Iji's style and gameplay, so everything about the sequel would be radically different.
+But production wouldn't start unless I'd written a full game design document, we had the project budgeted and were willing to take the risk, none of which will happen in the foreseeable future - it's not as simple as giving people money and telling them to make a game.
+I also wouldn't want to simply make another game with Iji's style and gameplay, so everything about the sequel would be radically different.

 12. Follow-up: Can I be part of the Iji 2 team?
 Can't we just make it as a hobby project together?